The University of British Columbia

 • Slider 3

-We are a health psychology laboratory located in the Psychology department at the University of British Columbia.
-We conduct research that examines the influences of social relationships and motivational processes for wellbeing and health across the adult lifespan.
-Our long-term goal is to identify key social and motivational resources that contribute to a successful mastery of challenges across the adult lifespan and to better understand pathways to wellbeing and health.
+Our research examines the role of social relationships and motivational processes for wellbeing and health.
+We aim to identify key social and motivational resources that contribute to the successful mastery of challenges and pathways to wellbeing and health across the adult lifespan.

-Dr. Hoppmann is currently looking to take on undergraduate research assistants for 2022.
-If you are interested please email your brief statement of motivation, unofficial transcript, and CV to lab manager Kevin at hoppmannlab@psych.ubc.ca.
+Dr. Hoppmann is currently looking to take on undergraduate volunteer research assistants.
+If you are interested in a volunteer position, please email your statement of motivation (one page), unofficial transcript, and CV to lab manager Anita at hoppmannlab@psych.ubc.ca.
 For further information, please see here.

-We would like to acknowledge that our lab is situated on the traditional, ancestral and unceded territory of the xwməθkwəy̓əm (Musqueam) people.
+We respectfully acknowledge that I work on the traditional, ancestral, and unceded territory of the xwməθkwəy̓əm (Musqueam) people.

 • News